danielshervheim/danielshervheim.github.io/_hidden_projects/CSCI 8980/Project 3_Report 1.md

 ## The Pieces

-Our goal in animating the pieces was to appear as natural as possible.
-We spent a lot of time making sure the pieces looked realistic while static, and wanted to preserve that in the motion as well.
+Our goal in animating the pieces was for them to appear as natural as possible.
+We spent a lot of time making sure the pieces looked realistic while static, and wanted to preserve that in motion as well.

 When a piece moves, its position and rotation are animated.
-We also experimented with animating the scale for a squash-and-stretch effect, but decided against it as it looked unnatural with the otherwise-solid wooden chess pieces.
+We also experimented with animating the scale for a squash-and-stretch effect, but decided against it.
+We felt it looked unnatural with the solid wooden pieces.

 We update the piece X and Z (horizontal) positions separately from the Y (vertical) position.
-On the XZ plane, the piece position is just linearly interpolated between its starting position and goal position.
-We remap the `t` parameter into a 'triangle' wave (going from 0 → 1 → 0 over the original 0 → 1 range).
+On the XZ plane, the piece position is just a linear interpolation between the start and goal positions.
+We then remap the `t` parameter into a [triangle wave]() (going from 0 → 1 → 0 over the original 0 → 1 range).
 The remapped `t` is then raised to a power to smooth it out, resulting in a parabolic arc-esque function.

 ```Lua
 -- Move the piece along the XZ plane.